anmolkr186/WOLF-PSORT-using-BioPython/README.md

 Selenium
 Tkinter

 You’d also need to download the chromium driver as per your Chrome Browser version.
-You must be running the python code in the directory where chromedriver.exe file is downloaded.
+The chromedriver.exe file must be downloaded in the C drive of your machine.

 ## Co-contributors
 * Shreya Garg